 Some estimates suggest that as many as 75 per cent of applicants aren’t qualified for the roles they’re applying for.
 That’s a lot of unnecessary sifting, sorting, reviewing and responding!
 So, what can you do to ensure that the right candidates apply for your job vacancy?
-And how can you streamline the process of shortlisting applicants to save time and still ensure you’re selecting the best people?
+And how can the process of shortlisting applicants be streamlined to save time and still ensure you’re selecting the best people?
+Here are some of our top tips to hiring top candidates.

-DO: Ensure the job title is a clear description of the job function, use dot points and have white spaces so the advert and PD can be easily read.
+DO: Ensure the job title is a clear description of the job function, use bullet points and utilise white space so the advert and position description can be easily read.

-DON’T: Use excessive technical language, long sentences or include too much or too little information.
+DON’T: Use excessive technical language, long sentences or include too much/too little information.

-While you want to deter those who are unsuitable for the job, at the same time you want to encourage the best talent to apply, so creating an eye-catching and inspiring job advertisement can help.
-Be sure to keep your job ad concise and talk directly to the candidate by referring to the reader as ‘you’ to help them imagine themselves in the role.
+While it’s important to deter those who are unsuitable for the job, at the same time you want to encourage the best talent to apply, so creating an eye-catching and inspiring job advertisement can help.
+Be sure to keep job adverts concise and talk directly to the candidate to help them imagine themselves in the role.

 DO: Use your logo/ company branding, utilise bullet points and short paragraphs.